cockroachlabs/open-sourced-interview-process/MarketingExercises.md

 - **Take-home Exercise Considerations:**
     - Leverage the Cockroach Labs style guide to ensure brand consistency.
     - Please be prepared to explain the design motivations and decisions made during the creative process.

+## **Title: Take-home Onsite Review**

-- **Onsite Interview: Part 1:** Take-home Exercise Review Work - Creative Thinking.
-You will be prepared to explain the design motivations and decisions made during the creative process for the take-home exercise.
-The following are examples of questions asked in this section:
+- **Objective:** You will be asked to explain your process and decisions while completing the take-home exercise.
+You will also be asked to bring an additional piece of work to share with the interviewer and discuss it.
-    - Walk us through your creative process?
-    - What was the goal of the work?
-What steps did you take to accomplish this goal?

-- **Onsite Interview: Part 2:** Past Work - Creative Thinking.
-Please come with an additional piece of work that you would like to share with the interviewer.
-The following are examples of questions asked in this section:
-    - What is your process for making your designs a reality?
-    - How do you set external resources up for success?

-- **Onsite Interview: Part 3:** Collaborative Engagement.
-This portion will focus on how you work to effectively accomplish your goals.
+- **Candidate Prep:** As part of this exercise, you should be prepared to discuss your creative process, what you hoped to achieve with your work, and how you went about accomplishing that goal.
+More generally, think about how you take designs from concept to reality and how you collaborate with others throughout the creative process to achieve success.

 # Senior Technical Content Marketing Manager